 You can have STEM even if you don’t have a ton of space!
 Students just pull out a drawer and create.
 The rainbow drawers are from Michaels or you can use one like this.
 The small wooden blocks are Melissa and Doug brand.

 Many of you have been asking for seasonal and themed I Can Build cards.
 SO I created a new STEM I Can Build BUNDLE!
 I will be adding new sets over the next few months.

-Each season has it's own pack.
+Each season has it’s own pack.
 For example, this is STEM Winter I Can Build.
-It includes cards and posters for Christmas, winter, and Valentine's Day.
-I was thinking I could use the Christmas cards in December, the winter cards in January, and the Valentine's Day cards in February.
-I made mini charts for each theme/month.
+It includes the mini cards and full page posters for Christmas, winter, and Valentine’s Day.
+You use the Christmas cards in December, the winter cards in January, and the Valentine’s Day cards in February.

 I just set up my blocks center with the Christmas cards and a few of the winter cards.
 Then I added Christmas building props to help students build what is on the cards.
 There are tubs of forest animals, polar animals, cotton balls (use for snow), pom poms (use for ornaments/candy), poinsettias, candy canes, jingle bells, bows, Santa, and a few elves.
 Santa and the elves were ornaments.
 Most of the props are from the Dollar Tree.